-By no means are we saying that you need chase the newest website design trends, so when when trying to determine if a redesign due to a design trend is worthwhile ask yourself two important questions:
+By no means are we saying that you need to chase the newest website design trends like flat design?
+When trying to determine if a redesign due to a design trend is worthwhile, ask yourself two important questions:

 - Will changing our website design be beneficial to how our brand is perceived?